-- 1. Assemble light clips, see http://bit.do/mardelights for video. - 2.
+- 1. Assemble LED light clamp, see http://bit.do/mardelights for video. - 2.
 Create a figure-eight course in an indoor space that is approximately the size of a basketball court, 100' x 50'.
-The course will be set up with pairs of cones as shown below.
-(See next page for approximate measurements.) - 3.
+The course will be set up with pairs of cones as shown below. - 3.
 One cone in each pair will have an LED light clamp, for a total of eight lights as shown. - 4.
-Use the LED remote to change the light colors as shown in Layout 1 in the course cards.
+Use the LED remote to change the light colors as shown in Layout 1 in the "Light Pattern" tap.
 The chart below describes the required action by color. - 5.
 You will need three monitors to run the presentation.
 Assign one person to each responsibility.